cockroachdb/docs/releases/kubernetes-operator.md

 In addition to monitoring this page, you can subscribe to be notified about releases to the Kubernetes Operator.
 Visit [CockroachDB Kubernetes Operator source code repository](https://github.com/cockroachdb/cockroach-operator) and click **Watch**.

 {{site.data.alerts.callout_success}}
 If you already use the [Helm](https://helm.sh/) package manager to manage your Kubernetes infrastructure, you can manage {{ site.data.products.core }} clusters by using the [CockroachDB Helm chart](https://github.com/cockroachdb/helm-charts/tree/master/cockroachdb) instead of using the Kubernetes Operator.
-The Helm chart does not leverage the Kubernetes Operator, and there is no automated way to migrate from one method to the other.
+The Helm chart does not use the Kubernetes Operator, and there is no automated way to migrate from one method to the other.

-To be notified about updates to the Helm chart, visit the [CockroachDB Helm chart source code repository](https://github.com/cockroachdb/helm-charts/tree/master/cockroachdb)y and click **Watch**.
+To be notified about updates to the Helm chart, visit the [CockroachDB Helm chart source code repository](https://github.com/cockroachdb/helm-charts/tree/master/cockroachdb) and click **Watch**.
 {{site.data.alerts.end}}

 <!-- Copy the top section below and bump the variable -->